cockpit-project/console.dot/README.md

  - Connect the target machine to the ws session container.
 In a VM with a recent systemd nss-myhostname (like Fedora), you can use the `_gateway` name, otherwise check `ip route`.
 If you use a remote machine, connect to the host name/IP which runs the console.dot containers.
+You may have to open the port on your local firewall, e.g. `firewall-cmd --add-port=8443/tcp`.
    Replace `SESSION_ID` with the UUID that the `/new` call returned.
    Run this command as the user for which you want to get a Cockpit session:
    ```
    /tmp/cockpit-bridge-websocket-connector.pyz --basic-auth admin:foobar -k wss://_gateway:8443/wss/webconsole/v1/sessions/SESSION_ID/ws